H\"older estimates for the $\bar\partial$ problem for $(p,q)$ forms on product domains: Notations and Preliminaries

 Here the positive orientation of $\partial D$ is adopted for the contour integral such that $D$ is always to the left while traversing along the contour(s).
 As is well known, $T$ is the universal solution operator for the $\bar\partial$ operator on $D$, while $S$ turns integrable functions on $\partial D$ to holomorphic functions in $D$.
-In the following, we state with references some properties of the two operators that will be used later.
+In the following, we state some properties of the two operators that will be used in later sections.